Resources for Podcasting 101 - A Crash Course

 Concerned about the legal aspects?
 Check out this (Sept.
 2017) interview with entertainment lawyer Gordon Firemark: "Podcasting Law: Stay Legal & Protect Your Brand".

 Can't record an interview in person?
 Check out Katie Mingle’s guide to tape syncs.
 Try to pay the standard rate of $125 + travel.
+Roll Call Audio is a completely free🎉 voice chat service with podcast quality recording.
 Or explore using Skype or these handy iPhone tape sync instructions on a smartphone if you have no other option.